-Activist.
-Organizer.
-Badass.
-Future POTUS.
-From homelessness in high school to the forefront of the reproductive justice movement and Dean’s List at Columbia University, Deja is changing the world at 19 years old and recently founded her organization @GenZGirlGang.
-She’s been named a Teen Vogue 21 under 21, joined the Dazed 100, received Planned Parenthood Catalyst for Change Award, helped more than 4,000 teens access care in her hometown through the El Rio Reproductive Health Access Project she founded in 2017, become MAC Costmetics’ youngest ever ambassador, joined Nike at the Women's World Cup as a Dream Leader, and most recently took leave from university to work full time as Influencer and Surrogate Strategist and youngest staffer on the Kamala Harris campaign.
+From homelessness in high school to the forefront of the digital oranizing and the reproductive justice movement, Deja is changing the world at 20 years old.
+She’s been named a Teen Vogue 21 under 21, joined the Dazed 100, received Planned Parenthood Catalyst for Change Award, and helped more than 4,000 teens access care in her hometown through the El Rio Reproductive Health Access Project she founded in 2017.

 The following year in the wake of the election, Deja scaled up her work.
 In efforts to protect Title X funding (which she and millions of other low-income women used to access birth control with no-copay) she confronted her senator at a town hall.
 The video of this confrontation quickly went viral pushing Deja to the front of the reproductive justice movement.
 Consequently, she was afforded the opportunity to share her story live on CNN with Don Lemon, was dubbed "The New Face of Planned Parenthood" by the Washington Post, and lobbied elected officials on Capitol Hill.
 She also partnered with Planned Parenthood to run trainings, speak at events, and served as a member of the board of directors for Planned Parenthood Arizona.